Ender-Development/EnderModpackTweaks/README.md

   - force a specific difficulty
   - lock the difficulty so it can't be changed afterwards
 - ✅ Gamemode Tweaks
-  - force a specific Gamemode
+  - force a specific gamemode
-  - force Hardcore Gamemode
+  - force hardcore
   - allow commands
 - ✅ Visuals
   - disable the display of the held item name above the hotbar